hausgold/factory_bot_instrumentation/README.md

 ##### postCreateError

-In case you want to perform some magic after an error occured, you can use the `postCreateError` hook.
+In case you want to perform some magic after an error occurred, you can use the `postCreateError` hook.
 You can access the output options and the runtime payload with all its data, but changes to them won't take effect because this hook is triggered after the error is rendered.
 The `payload`